jeffrey82221/crawling_tools/sdk/prompts/convert_semi_structured_format_to_graph.md

 # Steps:

-# Step 1: define the nodes and links of the format

-# Step 2: ask POE to generate a function to develop a function for generating the nodes and links:
+# Ask POE to generate a function to develop a function for generating the nodes and links:

 Give me a python function that convert any json into a graph with the following node types: